 “There are two products within our Cell Count Programme.
 Firstly, dairy farmers should use Cloversan in the cubicles and calving pen.
 This is a natural-based powder with anti-microbial properties and it helps to absorb noxious gases in the housing atmosphere as well as keeping the bed dry by absorbing moisture.
 When the cow calves, the farmer should add Mastex to a bucket of warm water within two or three hours of calving.
 This is a natural way to support the cow’s own immune system against mastitis.
 Should a cow develop cruds or a hard quarter in the udder, then the cow should be given more Mastex over a period of at least three days,” continues David.

-The dump bucket is now redundant!
+No more mastitis in cows – the dump bucket is now redundant!

 The Mastitis Cell Count Programme is even easier to follow where the farmer has a cow scoop.
 But the economic benefits are huge as it stops milk being dumped as no antibiotics are required.
 One County Down farmer summed it up by saying that “the dump bucket is now redundant”.